jpsider/SiderGolf/README.md

 # SiderGolf
 The beginnings of my Golf mobile app.
 To easily keep score and stats during a round.
+Without all that extra fancy stuff!